 Also, take a look at the 'Downloads' page of our website where you will

 find several documents in the 'Training' section with useful information about the Foundation Course.

 To help you with some of the practical aspects of the course, watch our videos 'Jolly Useful Hints & Tips for the Amateur Radio Foundation Candidate' and 'Radio Foundation Course-Basic Radio Operation' on YouTube.

 Do come along to any CDARC meetings or events between now and the next course, where you'll be made most welcome.
 Just turn up and have a chat to see what our courses offer and experience ham radio at first-hand.

 Once you've passed the Foundation Exam the next step is the Intermediate course.
 Please note that in order to take part in this course you must be a member of CDARC as the practical assessments make use of club facilities.
 Details of how to go about joining may be found on the 'About' page.

 This course comprises several sessions taking place over 2-3 months.
 Most of these sessions are tutorials on a Saturday morning.
 The 'Build Day' occupies a

-oscillator from a kit.
+kit.
 Following the last Saturday morning tutorial there is a two or three week gap for revision before the final session

 takes place, which is the examination, usually on a Sunday afternoon.
 All of these sessions are held at Foxton Village Hall.
 The Intermediate Exam is marked